-Regulatory approved product for clinical use.
+Ongoing work to comply with the CE-IVDR (clinical use).
 The program includes classifier models and supportive gene fusion analysis.

 AI-powered, disease-specific machine learning classifier models

 User-friendly interface for exploration of detected gene fusions, with no need for bioinformatics expertise.